SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_2-Introduction_to_Machine_Learning_and_Cloud/Module_5-Inferential_Statistics_and_Hypothesis_Testing/4-Hypothesis_Testing_with_a_Single_Population/Graded_Questions.md

 - -1.79

-Ans: D. *You first need to calculate the mean and SD of the relevant column 'Is helpful?' in Excel.
+Ans: D. _You first need to calculate the mean and SD of the relevant column 'Is helpful?' in Excel.
 If you notice, the mean gives the percentage of users who purchased it because of Game of Thrones.
-The mean and standard deviation come out to be 0.52and 0.501respectively.
-This means that 52% of the userspurchased it because of Game of Throneswith a standard deviation of 49.2%.Now, you can easily calculate the Z-value as:*
+The mean and standard deviation come out to be 0.52 and 0.501 respectively.
+This means that 52% of the userspurchased it because of Game of Throneswith a standard deviation of 49.2%.Now, you can easily calculate the Z-value as:_

 $\text{Z-value} = \dfrac{\bar{p}-p_0}{\sqrt{\frac{p_0(1-p_0)}{n}}}=\dfrac{0.52−0.6}{\sqrt{\frac{0.6(1−0.6)}{121}}}\approx−1.79$